Nigerian Nuclear Regulatory Authority

 The Nigerian Nuclear Regulatory Authority (NNRA) is the government entity responsible for nuclear safety and radiological protection regulation in Nigeria.
-It was established pursuant to the Nuclear Act 1995 on August 3, 1995 and began effective operation in 2001.
+It was established pursuant to the Nuclear Act 1995 on 3 August 1995 and began effective operation in 2001.
 The current director general of the NNRA is Dr Yau Usman Idris.

+Mandate and Functions

+The NNRA functions as an independent regulatory body.
+Its primary responsibilities include: